Chūzan Seifu: Sources

-The book of Sai Taku is essentially a compilation of informations gathered in the Chūzan Seikan and the Rekidai Hōan in order to create annals of the reigns of the different kings of Ryūkyū since the Tenson dynasty.
-It is regularly updated until the reign of Shō Eki (1710-1712).
+The book of Sai Taku is essentially a compilation of information gathered in the Chūzan Seikan and the Rekidai Hōan in order to create annals of the reigns of the different kings of Ryūkyū since the Tenson dynasty.
+It was regularly updated until the reign of Shō Eki (1710-1712).

 Editors

 The persons involved in the redaction of the book are mentioned in the preface: